wsaknowledge/Economic-Environmental-Accounting-for-Water/README.md

 - Deflation factors for currency normalization are available in the Deflation_factors.xlsx

 ## Scripts
-The water_footprints_sda.R script contains the script to generate the input-output tables and preform the decomposition anlaysis.
+The water_footprints_sda.R script contains the script to generate the water footprint and perform the strucutral decomposition anlaysis.
 The graphics_tn.R script creates most of the graphics that are included in the tecnical note.